BlahBlahDude/BoarBot-Wiki/docs/boars/common/normal.md

 ## Origin

-Normal Boar was the first boar added to BoarBot, based on the exploding boar head meme.
+Normal Boar is used as the base design for nearly every boar in the game, with it being based on the exploding boar head meme.

 ## First Discovery